l-zeuch/yagpdb.vim/README.md

 3) YAGPDB is a service provided by [botlabs](https://botlabs.gg) and is in no way associated with this plugin.

 4) The developers of this plugin have been granted permission to use the brand name YAGPDB in this plugin.
-Please view the [permission](permission.md) for details.
+Please view the [permission](permission.md) file for details.

 ### License